 Understanding Walgreens Boots Alliance's Unusual Options Activity

-Shares of Walgreens Boots Alliance (NASDAQ:WBA) saw some unusual options activity on Friday.
-Following the unusual option alert, the stock price moved up to $47.12.
+Walgreens Boots Alliance (NASDAQ:WBA) shares experienced unusual options activity on Thursday.
+The stock price moved down to $46.59 following the option alert.

 - Option Type: SWEEP